-The simple truth is that the flexible theory of regulating output through lowered prices has been a complete failure -- resulting in nothing but further depletion of farm income.
+The simple truth is that the Repullecar Benson lating out-put through lowered prices has been a complete failure -- resulting in nothing but further depletion of farm income, more surpluses, and higher costs.

-And yet all that President Eisenhower and Secretary Benson have recommended to the Congress is more of the same -- more flexibility, still lower prices.
+And yet all that President Eisenhower and Secretary Benson have recommended to the Congress is more of the same -more flexibility, still lower prices.